-Summary

-Todd joined the Salk Institute as a Research Professor in 2020 during the onset of the COVID-19 pandemic.
-His lab focuses on genome sequencing to explore plant diversity in function and architecture, studying plants with unique traits such as carnivorous and parasitic plants, minimal genomes (e.g., duckweed), diverse photosynthesis types (C3, C4, CAM), and specialized water-use efficiency (WUE) strategies.
-The team also investigates crops with extensive root systems and crop wild relatives (CWR) to understand genome organization and trait architecture.
+Summary: Todd was appointed as Research Professor at the Salk Institute in 2020 around the time when the COVID19 pandemic started.
+Despite the pandemic, Todd's group has been extremely productive.
+Todd's group primarily uses genome sequencing approaches to explore plant diversity in function and architecture.
+This includes plants with unique traits, such as carnivorous and parasitic plants, minimal genomes (e.g., duckweed), diverse photosynthesis types (C3, C4, CAM), and specialized water-use efficiency (WUE) strategies.
+They also focus on crops with extensive root systems and crop wild relatives (CWR) to gain insights into plant genome organization and trait architecture.
+The lab is pioneering reference-free pan-genome methods for use in genome-wide association studies (GWAS) and genomic selection frameworks, linking population-level phenotypes to gene networks that drive environmental responses and growth traits.

-At Salk, Todd contributes to the Harnessing Plants Initiative (HPI), focusing on breeding and engineering plants with larger, deeper roots to enhance carbon sequestration.
-His group's roles include (a) applying genome analysis tools to translate Arabidopsis findings to crop genomes, (b) standardizing crop genome resources for HPI scientists, and (c) developing tools like OrthoBrowser for comparative genomics and BLOOM for managing HPI's phenotypic and genotypic data.

-Beyond HPI, Todd collaborates with multiple groups to advance genome and large-scale data analysis tools.
-His collaborations span diverse areas, including Drosophila research (with Kenta), protein structure analysis (with Dmitry), and others.
-Locally, Todd actively supports the San Diego Botanic Garden's efforts to leverage Southern California's medicinal plant collection.
-His work reflects a strong network of collaborators both within and outside the institute, fostering impactful research globally and in the local community.
+Todd moved to Salk to contribute to the Harnessing Plants Initiative (HPI), aiming to breed and engineer plants with larger, deeper roots for carbon sequestration.
+His group's primary roles has been (a) to use genome analysis tools to translate findings from Arabidopsis to crop genomes (b) standardizing crop genome resources for HPI scientists and (c) developing tools such as OrthoBrowser, and BLOOM, for comparative genomics and data management for HPI colleagues and broader scientific community.
+Todd has been collaborating with multiple groups beyond the HPI community to enable them in genome and large data mining tools.
+His collaborations extend to Drosophila (Kenta), protein structure (Dmitry), and others.
+He also has an extensive network of collaborators outside the institute; both locally and internationally.
+In the local community he is closely involved in San Diego Botanical Garden's initiative to leverage Southern California's medicinal plant collection.

-Seminar

-On October 9, 2024, at 10 a.m. in the Salk Auditorium, Todd delivered his scientific seminar titled "Beyond the Reference Genome."
-His presentation provided a comprehensive overview of his research within the Harnessing Plants Initiative (HPI), emphasizing tool development for his HPI colleagues and his broader interests in pangenomics.
-Todd highlighted his significant contributions to sequencing and annotating an unparalleled number of genomes, potentially setting a record at Salk.

-He showcased how his work synthesizes knowledge from sequenced genomes, illustrating the nonrandom nature of haplotype rearrangements and gene evolution in relation to specific traits.
-Additionally, he advocated for the use of duckweed as a reference organism for photosynthesis research.
-The seminar was well-received, sparking engaging discussions and further interest in his innovative approaches.
+Seminar: Todd gave his scientific seminar titled ""Beyond the Reference Genome" on October 9, 2024 at 10am in the Salk auditorium.
+His presentation gave a broad overview of his research program within the HPI initiative with respect to enabling tool development for his HPI colleagues as well as an overview of his other interests on pangenome.
+It was pointed out that Todd might hold the Salk record for sequencing or annotating the unique number of genomes.
+He also demonstrated a great deal of synthesis of knowledge from these sequenced genomes with respect to how haplotype rearrangement and gene evolution is nonrandom for certain traits.
+He also made a strong point for the use of duckweed as a reference photosynthetic organism.
+The seminar was well received and generated a good discussion.

-Current and future research focus
+Current and future research focus.
 Todd's passion lies in sequencing genomes and building pangenomes.
 As he states in his research statement "A primary focus of the lab is to build pangenomes with hundreds to thousands of haplotypes to discover plant genome architecture features important for engineering and breeding."
 Along this line he has sequenced or assembled over 600 genomes in the last 4 years.
-As a next step towards engineering plants, he outlines several approaches including the use of CRISPR/CAS system for large deletions and replacements of plant genomes for desirable traits; such as deeper and larger roots for HPI.
+As a next step towards engineering plants, he outlines several approaches including the use of

+CRISPR/CAS system for large deletions and replacements of plant genomes for desirable traits; such as deeper and larger roots for HPI.
 He also alludes to bottom-up approaches to build plant artificial chromosomes and deliver them into model plants.